 Click here for more information about our Fees & Funding.

 AMIGOS actively recruits and supports inclusion of volunteers from diverse backgrounds.
 AMIGOS provides needs-based financial assistance with distribution determined by family income, number of dependents and special financial circumstances.
 We provide amounts of $500-$1000 to qualified applicants as deductions on the family fee.
-Financial assistance applications are due on November 4th.
+The Financial Assistance Application deadline has passed.
 Please contact the Salt Lake City Chapter for additional information.
 In addition, participants who are returning for an additional summer qualify to apply for the Alumni Award.

 The transformative AMIGOS experience starts before leaving home.

 With 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
 Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
 The Salt Lake City Chapter AMIGOS training is youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help students succeed beyond AMIGOS.
 Training sessions are facilitated by the Salt Lake Chapter’s training team and board of directors.

 - Cross-cultural awareness and understanding

 - Hands-on training for technical aspects of the program